mamezou-tech/mamezou-tech-site/src/en/posts/nuxt3/nuxt3-routing.md

 └── details.vue
 ```

-With this arrangement, Nuxt creates the following mappings (path -> page component) as the underlying Vue Router definitions:
+With this arrangement, Nuxt creates the following mappings (path -> page component) as Vue Router definitions in the background:

 - / -> pages/index.vue
 - /details -> pages/details.vue

-Of course, you can also have a nested directory structure.
+Of course, nested directory structures are also possible.

 ```
 pages